imjoseangel/sandbox/doc/automation.md

 It seems similar to the *first stage*, but not in the least.
 The process is:

-* Centralized in a Git repository.
+* Centralized in a GIT repository.
 * Runnable by anyone on the Team.
 * It has a history log.
 * It can be rolled back and traced.